University of FloridaSolutions for Your Life

-Forage provides most of the nutrition of the beef herd.
-Seasonal forage growth and changes in forage quality challenges most cattle managers to provide adequate nutrition at reasonable costs.
-The following outline gives several alternatives to consider in your cow-calf production system.
+Forage should provide the majority of the nutrition for the beef herd.
+Seasonal forage growth and changes in forage quality challenge most cattle managers to provide adequate nutrition at reasonable costs.
+The following article gives several alternatives to consider in your cow-calf production system.

 Stretching the Forage Supply

-Many areas of Florida will experience drought occasionally.
-The forage harvested as hay and standing forage in pastures is reduced and changes in management may be needed to minimize the effects of drought on production.
-Strategies to stretch the forage supply including forage and cattle management options should be considered.
+Many areas of Florida occasionally will experience both seasonal and weather-induced drought.
+The forage harvested as hay and standing forage available in pastures are decreased, and changes in management may be needed to mitigate the effects of drought on production.
+Owners should consider multiple strategies to stretch the forage supply, including forage, supplement, and cattle management options.

 Forage Management

 Selectively fertilize.
-Forage growth can be increased if there is adequate moisture and temperature.
-Warm season perennials such as stargrass and limpograss have more growth potential in the fall and will likely give more forage production than bahiagrass.
+Forage growth can be increased if there is adequate soil moisture, temperature, and daylight length.
+Timing of fertilizer application and the amount of fertilizer applied are key factors that dictate the success of fertilization.
+Warm season perennials such as stargrass and limpograss have more growth potential in the fall and will likely provide more forage production than bahiagrass.

-Rotational graze.
-Forage production is often increased when forage is rotationally grazed.
-If forage supply is limited rotational grazing allows better rationing of the forage to the cattle and allows time for forage regrowth.
+Rotationally graze.
+Forage production is often increased when forage is rotationally grazed compared to continuously grazed.
+If forage supply is limited, rotational grazing allows both better rationing of the forage to the cattle and time for forage regrowth.

 Make hay.
-Forage conserved as hay can be managed to reduce waste and stretch out supplies.
+Forage conserved as hay can be managed to reduce waste and defer forage resources for later use.
 Harvesting hay from fields not fenced or purchasing hay from another producer may be possible.
-Consider purchasing hay early and storing where it will be protected from fire.
+Consider purchasing hay early and storing in a manner that limits weathering losses.

 Use hay feeders.
-Round bale hay feeders can reduce hay wastage especially with low quality forage or forage fed in wet weather.
+Round bale hay feeders can reduce hay wastage especially with low-quality forage or forage fed in wet weather.
 The savings in waste will often pay for the bale feeder in one season.
-Unrolling hay bales may also be an alternative to reduce hay wastage.
+Hay waste can be as great as 42% when fed on the ground and limited to only 3.5% when fed in tapered-cone feeders.
+Unrolling hay bales may be an alternative to reduce hay wastage, but waste can be as great as 24%.

-Plant winter annual forages.
-Rye, wheat, oats and/or ryegrass can produce good yields of high quality forage if rainfall and temperature are favorable.
+Plant annual forages.
+Rye, wheat, oats, and/or ryegrass can produce good yields of high-quality forage if rainfall and temperature are favorable.
+Likewise, the use of summer annuals to bridge gaps in perennial forage production should be considered.
+Summer annuals can have good yields of high-quality forage, and several are drought tolerant.
 Selecting fields with better soils and moisture is suggested for good results.
-Rotational or limited grazing is suggested to increase the stocking rate and improve utilization of forage.
+Rotational or limited grazing is suggested to increase the stocking density and improve forage use.

 Cattle Management

 Wean calves early.
-Weaning and selling calves early will reduce the forage needed to feed the herd.
-It will also reduce the nutritional requirements of the cow allowing adequate performance with lower quality forage.
+Weaning and selling calves early will reduce the forage needed to feed the mature cow herd.
+Early weaning will also reduce the nutritional requirements of the cow, which allows adequate performance with lower quality forage and less total nutritional resource inputs.

 Sell cows.
 Cull cows that are open.
-Also consider culling thin cows with no teeth and cows with bad eyes, bad udders, bad feet or a poor calf.
+Only cows that are productive contributors to the cow herd should be retained.
+Also consider culling thin cows with no teeth and cows with bad eyes, bad udders, bad feet, or a poor calf.

-Feed supplement.
+Feed supplements.
 Harvested forage and concentrate supplements can be used to stretch the pasture.
 This may be needed for adequate cattle performance when grazing lower quality residual forage.
-Supplements should be started before all residual forage is gone and supplements need to be fed where all cattle can eat the supplement at one time.
+Supplements should be started before all residual forage is gone, and supplements need to be fed where all cattle can eat the supplement at one time.

 Strategies to Optimize Cattle Performance

-Forage quality may not meet the nutritional requirements of the cattle.
-The target weights and gains to grow heifers to calve at two years of age are outlined in Table 1.
-Cattlemen can evaluate the nutritional status using the body condition score (BCS).
-BCS has been shown to be closely related to pregnancy rate with BCS of 5 or above needed for good reproductive rates.
+Forage quality and quantity may not always meet the nutritional requirements of the cattle.
+Cattle owners can evaluate the nutritional status using the body condition score (BCS).
+BCS has been shown to be closely related to pregnancy rate.
+A BCS of 5 or above is needed for acceptable reproductive rates.
 Monitoring the BCS of cows and heifers is a good management tool to evaluate the adequacy of your nutritional program.
-BCS needs to be considered when evaluating forage management, cattle management and supplementation alternatives.
+BCS needs to be considered when evaluating forage management, cattle management, and supplementation alternatives.

 Forage Management